Moths of North Carolina

 Observation Methods:

-Most likely to be observed on sunny days in and around vegetable gardens, but the species also visits flowers to take nectar.
-As is the case with other sesiids, the male of the species shows a strong responsiveness to artificial chemical lures (Eichlin & Duckworth, 1988).
+Individuals are most likely to be observed on sunny days in and around vegetable gardens or agricultural fields, but the moths also visit flowers to take nectar.
+As is the case with other sesiids, the males are strongly attracted to artificial pheromone lures (Eichlin and Duckworth, 1988).

 Wikipedia